This post may include affiliate links. Thank you for your support.

 How do you know when cookies are done?

-Overhead photo of a soft and chewy sugar cookie with cinnamon and cinnamon chips resting on a wire cooling rack.
+Close-up photo of a soft and chewy cookie with cinnamon sugar and cinnamon chips.

 • Warm Cookie with Milk or Cookie Cocktail: Serve up a soft, warm cinnamon-y cookie straight from the oven with a cold glass of milk or a chilled cookie martini for dipping and sipping.
 It’s a classic combination that never fails to please.

 • Serve with Dessert Dip: Not into chocolate?
 No worries!
-I love to serve this recipe for soft cinnamon cookie with rich cream cheese dessert dip – the duo is undeniably delicious!
+I love to serve this recipe for soft cinnamon cookie with sweet cookie dip – the duo is undeniably delicious.

 • Tea Time Treat: Serve these cookies with a pot of your favorite tea for a cozy and comforting snack.
 They are perfect for dipping and make tea time a bit more special.

-Everyone loves cookies warm, fresh from the oven!
-Luckily it is incredibly easy to restore your butter cinnamon cookies to their just-baked, fresh glory!
+Everyone loves delicious cinnamon cookies warm, fresh from the oven and thankfully it’s super easy to restore your cinnamon cookies to their just-baked, fresh glory:

-To reheat, place your cookie(s) on a cookie sheet and re-crisp them in a 400°F oven for 3-5 minutes.
-Remove the cookies and let them cool on the cookie sheet for 2 minutes minutes before serving warm!
+To reheat, place your cookie(s) on a cookie sheet and re-crisp them in a 400°F oven for 2-5 minutes.
+Remove the cookies and let them cool on the cookie sheet for 2 minutes before serving warm.

 • Cool completely: Transfer the soft cinnamon sugar cookies to a cooling rack to cool completely.